rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-show-flavor-with-extra-specs-flavors-flavor-id.rst

     GET /flavors/{flavor_id}

+Retrieve the extra specs for a specified flavor.

 This operation shows extra specifications for the flavor, such as identifying the policy class, in the 				flavor operations.

 In the URI, specify the flavor ID.